margi24patel/Service-U-Need-PHP-Project/README.md

 Margi:April 2, 2019 : working on Customer review Feature and will start for Search Feature

-Jetal: Working on FAQ feature and will add frequently asked questions and their answers.
+Jetal: April 5, 2019: Working on FAQ feature and will add frequently asked questions and their answers.

+Ekta: April 5, 2019 :Working on chat feature and solving some problem in service provider registration feature.